 Moldova gained independence after the collapse of the Soviet Union in 1991 but faces a secessionist pro-Russian movement in its Transnistria region.
-The country is poor, and excessive dependence on Russia threatens its sovereignty.
-In April 2013, the center-right Liberal Democrat Party (LDP) government of Prime Minister Vlad Filat lost a no-confidence vote.
-He was replaced by Iurie Leanca, also of the LDP, who put together a slightly different coaltion.
-Leanca supports European integration and favors EU candidate status for Moldova in 2015.
-Association Agreements signed with the EU in June 2014 include Deep and Comprehensive Free Trade Area (DCFTA) accords, and exports to the EU are increasing.
-Foodstuffs, wine, and agricultural products are the main exports, although the technology sector is developing slowly.
-Corruption undermines public trust in government.
+The country is poor, and excessive economic dependence on Russia threatens its sovereignty.
+The pro-Russia PSRM party won the most seats in the December 2014 parliamentary election but was kept from forming a government by a pro-European coalition of the center-right Liberal Democrat Party and center-left Democrat Party, forming the Political Alliance for a European Moldova.
+Association Agreements signed with the European Union in June 2014 include Deep and Comprehensive Free Trade Area (DCFTA) accords, and exports to the EU are increasing.
+Foodstuffs, wine, and agricultural products are the main exports, although the technology sector is slowly developing.

-Most Moldovans see corruption as one of the country’s major challenges.
-Corruption is systemic and deeply embedded in Moldova’s public institutions, especially in law enforcement, the judicial system, public service, political parties, the educational system, and the legislature.
-The constitution provides for an independent judiciary, but the legal framework is ineffective, and lack of funds undermines reform efforts.
+Most Moldovans see corruption as one of their country’s major challenges.
+It is a systemic problem that is deeply embedded in public institutions, especially in law enforcement, the judicial system, public service, political parties, the educational system, and the legislature.
+The constitution provides for an independent judiciary, but the legal framework is ineffective, and reform efforts suffer from lack of funds.

-The top individual income tax rate is 18 percent, and the top corporate tax rate is 12 percent.
+The top personal income tax rate is 18 percent, and the top corporate tax rate is 12 percent.
 Other taxes include a value-added tax.
-The overall tax burden amounts to 32 percent of domestic income.
-Government expenditures are equivalent to 40.1 percent of domestic output, and public debt equals approximately 24 percent of gross domestic product.
+The overall tax burden equals 31.5 percent of GDP.
+Government spending amounts to 38.5 percent of total domestic output.
+The government budget has recorded a small deficit, and public debt has reached a level equivalent to over 30 percent of GDP.

-Bureaucracy and lack of transparency can make the formation and operation of private enterprises burdensome.
-The non-salary cost of employing a worker is relatively high, and restrictions on work hours are stringent.
-The government has increased agricultural subsidies in support of eventual EU membership.
-The rapid depreciation of the leu in 2014 and looser fiscal policy threaten the inflation target.
+Bureaucracy and a lack of transparency often make the formation and operation of private enterprises costly and burdensome.
+Labor regulations are rigid.
+The non-salary cost of employing a worker is high, and restrictions on work hours are stringent.
+A marked pickup in inflation was driven by a rapid fall in the leu in early 2015.